Avoiding the Pains of Regret

 The way you express your frustration has significant implications on a child’s personality development and long-term health.
 Do you really want to know the damage of yelling at your child?

 Yelling or shouting at your child changes the way their brain develops.
-One study of MRI scan of a child’s brain shows a noticeable physical difference in the brain regions responsible for processing sounds and language.
+One study of MRI scans of a child’s brain shows a noticeable physical difference in the brain regions responsible for processing sounds and language.

 Moreover, yelling can depress your children and cause deeper psychological issues that carry into adulthood.
 Emotional abuses can lead to self-destructive actions like drug-use etc. Besides, screaming at your kids harms their physical health too.